400 years since the first enslaved people arrived in America – our experts can help in looking back at our country’s historyAugust 28, 20192 min read

 - What role did the enslaved play in the building of our country and is that role recognized?

 - What would America look like today without the slave trade?

 - Do reparations work and how would they be decided?

 This is an important and sensitive topic – and if you are a journalist covering the history of slavery, that’s where our experts can help.

 Professor Seretha Williams is an expert in Africa and African diaspora, digital humanities, and digital publication.
 Williams is also the co-editor of Afterimages of Slavery, Essays on Appearances in Recent American Films, Literature, Television, and Other Media.
 She is available to speak with media regarding this historic moment – simply click on her icon to arrange an interview.

-Seretha Williams Interim Chair of English and World Languages
+Seretha Williams, PhD Chair of English and World Languages

 Professor Williams is an expert in Africa and African Diaspora, Digital Humanities, and Digital Publication.